jonas-fuchs/MSAexplorer/README.md

+# WORK IN PROGRESS...

 ## MSAexplorer
 _"Explore multiple sequence alignments with a simple python package."_

 ![MSAexplorer](msa_explorer.png)

-**DISCLAIMER:** This is a hobby project of mine.
+**DISCLAIMER:** This is a hobby project of mine to keep my coding skills progressing.
 I re-implemented some of my old stuff and some new ideas, just to get it all under one roof.
 Hope it is useful for you.
 Contributions are highly welcome.

 ## Planned features

+**General:**

   - class for annotations (*.gff, *.bed, *.gb)
   - annotate MSA with annotation class (adjust positions)
+  - dN/dS ratio (?)
   - output to standard file formats
   - easy to use plotting features
   - unit tests
+  - command line feature (mostly plotting)
+  - read in different alignment types?

+**Manipulation functions:**
+  - compress (either remove all identical or non identical sites)
+  - deduplicate (remove identical sequences, retain first)
+  - mask
+  - exclude sequences (and clean gaps that came from these sequences)
+  - extract sequences (and clean gaps)
+  - clean gaps

 ## Requirements